Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Tukey's Honestly Significant Difference Test

 \section{Tukey's Honestly Significant Difference Test}

 \acrfull{hsd} is a statistical test aimed at measuring the honestly significant difference between two means. \cite{abdi2010tukey} notes that the analysis of variance, or ANOVA, test can indicate that at least one population differs from others in the analysis, but does not describe the pattern of differences between these means.
+This test aims to determine the \acrfull{H0} that there is no significant difference between two sample populations, with any observed difference being due to sampling or experimental error.

-\acrshort{hsd} aims to calculate the honest statistical difference between these means using what is called the $q$ distribution, which gives the exact sampling distribution of the largest difference between a set of means originating from the same population \citep{abdi2010tukey}.
+\acrshort{hsd} aims to calculate the honest statistical difference between these means using what is called the $q$ distribution, which gives the exact sampling distribution of the largest difference between a set of means, $\mu_i - \mu_j$, originating from the same population \citep{abdi2010tukey}.
+This test provides a \acrfull{ci} for all pair comparisons $i, j ; \ i\neq j$ in which, if $CI_{lower} \leq \mu_i - \mu_j \leq CI_{upper}$ contains $0$ then they are not significantly different, and \acrshort{H0} is accepted.
+Otherwise all other pairs are significantly different, and \acrshort{H0} is rejected \citep{Nist-e-handbook}.
+In our analysis, the \acrshort{ci} is chosen at 95\%. \citet{abdi2010tukey} provides a more rigorous definition of \acrshort{hsd}, and \citet{Nist-e-handbook} provides an example of \acrshort{hsd} that helps to highlight its practical use in statistics.
+In our methods, the SciPy routine \textit{scipy.stats.tukey\_hsd} is used to calculate the \acrshort{hsd}.